We Proudly Serve the Dallas/Fort Worth Metroplex

 Potential Jail Time

-Failure to pay child support even has the potential to result in imprisonment.
+Not fulfilling child support duties can lead to imprisonment, with the duration varying by jurisdiction.
+Incarceration remains until child support arrears are settled, ironically hindering the ability to generate income and exacerbating the financial strain through fines and additional penalties.
 The length of the jail sentencing differs by jurisdiction.
 The parent who fails to provide child support will only be released when child support arrears are fully paid.
 This is the worst possible penalty for failing to pay child support as it is not possible to earn money while in jail, ultimately making the situation that much more financially draining.
 Fines added on to unpaid child support are the equivalent of pouring salt into the metaphorical wound created when child support was not paid in full and on time.
 Add in the prospect of additional penalties for unpaid child support and there is even more reason to pay child support financial obligations on time and in full.

 The Federal Government Might Step In